ponylang/rfcs/text/0000-capabilities-based-access-modifers.md

 - pvt[(A :>) #f, (B <:) #g] - only an in f and g in a subtype of A and a supertype of B
 - pvt[A | A =:= B] - private to A when A is B

+A more concrete example

+class Foo
+  var x: U32 pvt[this]

 # How We Teach This

 This is using capabilities as means to express access privileges hence more in line